anderssonk/anderssonk/README.md

-### Hi there, I'm Kristina 👋
+### Hi, I'm Kristina!

-**I'm a full-stack, front-end focused engineer and web designer.**

 Pursuing my M.Sc.
 "Interactive Media Technology" in Computer Science at KTH Royal Institute of Technology.
 My curiosity and thirst for knowledge are quenched by working as a junior software engineer on the side.

-Technologies I work with mostly atm include e.g. _JavaScript, TypeScript, Angular, ReactJS_ and _NodeJS_.
+Technologies I work with mostly atm include e.g. _JavaScript, TypeScript, ReactJS_ and _NodeJS_.

 #### Say hi! 💬
 * LinkedIn: [linkedin.com/in/kristina-andersson](https://www.linkedin.com/in/kristina-andersson)